 Importantly, we don’t want to lose this layer of fat because it’s extremely important for the overall health and development of your baby.
 Healthy fats are necessary for proper brain development, absorption of certain vitamins, and provides a lot of calories to help your baby grow.

 To combat this separation you can simply shake your bags or bottles of milk up before you serve it.
 If the fat layer refuses to mix back in you might need to warm the milk up at least a little bit until the layers combine.

-2. Your baby might refuse to drink cold breastmilk
+Baby refuses to drink cold breastmilk

 Like I mentioned before, most babies just plain prefer to drink their milk warm just like it comes from mommy’s breast.
 It’s a completely natural preference and it’s the way that babies have been drinking breastmilk for thousands of years.